shaunvxc/vm-crash-course/exercises/ch1/exercise_06.md

 ### Instruction format

-This machine introduces changes the semantics of `CALL`:
+This machine introduces changes to the semantics of `CALL`:

 - `PUSH <ARG>`: 0x1